borgmatic-collective/borgmatic/docs/reference/command-line/logging.md

  * `SYSLOG_IDENTIFIER`: `borgmatic`
  * `SYSLOG_PID`: borgmatic's process ID

-You can also output these stuctured logs as JSON:
+You can also output these structured logs as JSON:

 ```bash
 journalctl --output=json SYSLOG_IDENTIFIER=borgmatic